 The Association is subject to various regulatory capital requirements administered by the federal banking agencies.
 Capital adequacy guidelines and prompt corrective action regulations involve quantitative measures of assets, liabilities and certain off-balance-sheet items calculated under regulatory accounting practices.
 Capital amounts and classifications are also subject to qualitative judgments by the regulators.
 Failure to meet capital requirements can initiate regulatory action.
+The net unrealized gain or loss on available for sale securities is not included in computing regulatory capital.
 The Association must hold a capital conservation buffer of 2.50% above the adequately capitalized risk-based capital ratios or face restrictions.
-Management believes as of June 30, 2020, the Association meets all capital adequacy requirements to which it is subject.
+Management believes as of June 30, 2021, the Association meets all capital adequacy requirements to which it is subject.